jaya4606/vtalent-notes/notes/interviewQ&A/interviews.md

 ## nowcom
 --------------
-1. tell me day to day activities.
+### 1. tell me day to day activities.
-2. what are the issues faced in project and how to communicate with developers. regarding issues
+### 2. what are the issues faced in project and how to communicate with developers. regarding issues
-3. what type of branching strategie you can follow
+### 3. what type of branching strategie you can follow
-4. tell me ci process and cd process
+### 4. tell me ci process and cd process
-5. how to.connect eks cluster
+### 5. how to.connect eks cluster
-6. how to maintain secrets in your project
+### 6. how to maintain secrets in your project
-7. what version you used in eks cluster.
+### 7. what version you used in eks cluster.
-8. what container runtime used in eks version 1.26 (docker or containerd)
+### 8. what container runtime used in eks version 1.26 (docker or containerd)
-9. how to login master node in eks cluster?
+### 9. how to login master node in eks cluster?
-10. how to maintain security in pod level
+### 10. how to maintain security in pod level
-11. how to communicate one pod to another pod
+### 11. how to communicate one pod to another pod
-12. what are the issues faced to deploy application into eks cluster
+### 12. what are the issues faced to deploy application into eks cluster
-13. how nodes and pods in your cluster?
+### 13. how nodes and pods in your cluster?
-14. what type of instance type used in cluster nodes
+### 14. what type of instance type used in cluster nodes
-15. tell me about route53 records
+### 15. tell me about route53 records
-16. i defined /28 cidr block is it possible to create vpc
+### 16. i defined /28 cidr block is it possible to create vpc
-17. how many ip address block in subnet ipadderess which purpose aws block that ip address
+### 17. how many ip address block in subnet ipadderess which purpose aws block that ip address
-18. what are the services used in aws services.
+### 18. what are the services used in aws services.
-19. difference between deployment and deamonset.
+### 19. difference between deployment and deamonset.
-20. i created two same vpc cidr block in same region is it possible to communicate each other?
+### 20. i created two same vpc cidr block in same region is it possible to communicate each other?
-21. where you are stored secrets.
+### 21. where you are stored secrets.
-22. what are the tools used in monitoring in your project
+### 22. what are the tools used in monitoring in your project
-23. how to integrate jenkins to eks
+### 23. how to integrate jenkins to eks
-24.how to create empty image or image without os or alphine in docker? is container inside container possible?
+### 24.how to create empty image or image without os or alphine in docker?is container inside container possible?
-25.how instances in private subnet can communicate with other aws services?
+### 25.how instances in private subnet can communicate with other aws services?

 ## Firstsource(ets):
 ------------------------------------------------------------
-How to establish communication between containers and pods?
+### How to establish communication between containers and pods?
-How to create ec2 instance without ami id using terraform?
+### How to create ec2 instance without ami id using terraform?
-How network works in container communication?
+### How network works in container communication?
-How to maintain resources using terraform?
+### How to maintain resources using terraform?
-Change type of instance in node group of eks cluster using terraform?
+### Change type of instance in node group of eks cluster using terraform?
-How to establish connection betweek s3 bucket and instance in private subnets?
+### How to establish connection betweek s3 bucket and instance in private subnets?
-What are the functions used in aws lambda for deployment?
+### What are the functions used in aws lambda for deployment?

 ### hexaware
 ------------------------------------------------------------------
-1. diffrence between static inventory and dynamic inventroy
+### 1. diffrence between static inventory and dynamic inventroy
-2. how you create users in multple envinoements using ansible
+### 2. how you create users in multple envinoements using ansible
-3. how you maintain artifactroy in jenkins
+### 3. how you maintain artifactroy in jenkins
-4. what will happens in during build
+### 4. what will happens in during build
-5. how you do CI/CD in multple environments
+### 5. how you do CI/CD in multple environments
-6. how can we do CI/CD for specific branch in jenkins
+### 6. how can we do CI/CD for specific branch in jenkins
-7. some of the new questions I faced so far how does nexus or artifactory storage work in automation bucket policies types what you have implemented inn real time in s3 bucker lambda functions you used in aws lambda for small scale deployments difference between security group and nacl probe actions in k8 shell script to read a json response and print one response with id 9 in that response git hub actions?
+### 7. some of the new questions I faced so far
+### how does nexus or artifactory storage work in automation
+### bucket policies types what you have implemented inn real time in s3 bucket?
+### lambda functions you used in aws lambda for small scale deployments
+### difference between security group and nacl
+### probe actions in k8
+### shell script to read a json response and print one response with id 9 in that response
+### git hub actions?

 ## TCS--WALKIN
 -----------
-1. Tell me about yourself and role & responsibilities in your project
+### 1. Tell me about yourself and role & responsibilities in your project
-2. what is difference between git rebase and git merge?
+### 2. what is difference between git rebase and git merge?
-3. what is git stash?
+### 3. what is git stash?
-4. how to integrate git with Jenkins?
+### 4. how to integrate git with Jenkins?
-5. which pipeline used in your project?
+### 5. which pipeline used in your project?
-6. do you known pipeline write it?
+### 6. do you known pipeline write it?
-7. how to see your pods in kuberbernetes?
+### 7. how to see your pods in kuberbernetes?
-8. i have a scenario i want to see which pod is located which node how to identify?
+### 8. i have a scenario i want to see which pod is located which node how to identify?
-9. i want to deploy application in k8 what are steps to follow to deploy application?
+### 9. i want to deploy application in k8 what are steps to follow to deploy application?
-10. what are services used in your project?
+### 10. what are services used in your project?
-11. why you are using Loadbalancer we hava nodeport also?
+### 11. why you are using Loadbalancer we hava nodeport also?
-12. i have a scenario i want to deploy application using Jenkins what are steps to follow?
+### 12. i have a scenario i want to deploy application using Jenkins what are steps to follow?
-13. how to integrate SonarQube with Jenkins?
+### 13. how to integrate SonarQube with Jenkins?
-14. what is public subenet and private subnet?
+### 14. what is public subenet and private subnet?
-15. how to provide internet access to private subnet?
+### 15. how to provide internet access to private subnet?
-16. what is Elb?
+### 16. what is Elb?
-17. what are Loadbalancers used in your project?
+### 17. what are Loadbalancers used in your project?
-18. why you are used application Loadbalancer why not using network Loadbalacer?
+### 18. why you are used application Loadbalancer why not using network Loadbalacer?
-19. what is the purpose of Route53?
+### 19. what is the purpose of Route53?
-20. what is webhook?
+### 20. what is webhook?
-21. how to integrate Kubernetes with Jenkins tell me the process?
+### 21. how to integrate Kubernetes with Jenkins tell me the process?
-22. do you have terraform knowledge?
+### 22. do you have terraform knowledge?
-23. what is tf statefile in terraform?
+### 23. what is tf statefile in terraform?

 ====================================
 ## WEBCLUES INFOTECH    (GUJARAT)   DATA: 20/05/2024